CABSEL/CALISTA/README.md

 <img style = "float: right;" src = "https://github.com/CABSEL/CALISTA/blob/master/calista.png">

-CALISTA is a user-friendly toolbox for the analysis of single cell expression data.
-CALISTA computes four major tasks:
+CALISTA provides a user-friendly toolbox for the analysis of single cell expression data.
+CALISTA accomplishes three major tasks:

- 1. Identify and characterize different cell types within a heterogeneous population

- 2. Reconstruct the lineage relationships

- 3. Detect the key genes involved in cell-fate transition events

- 4. Order individual cells along the reconstructed developmental topology
+(1)	Identification of cell clusters in a cell population based on single-cell gene expression data;

+(2)	Reconstruction of lineage progression and produce transition genes;

+(3)	Pseudotemporal ordering of cells along any given developmental paths in the lineage progression.

 ## System Requirements

 CALISTA toolbox is originally written for MATLAB.
-The subroutines in CALISTA (version 1.0) have been successfully tested on MATLAB 2016b and 2017a.
+The subroutines in CALISTA (version 1.0) have been successfully tested on MATLAB 2016b,  2017a and 2018a.

 CALISTA-R toolbox is also provided for R users.
 The subroutines in CALISTA (version 1.0) have been successfully tested on R version 3.4.2 and RStudio Version 1.1.383

 ## Last Update
-Current version: 1.0 (26.01.2018)
+Current version: 1.0 (1.03.2018)

 ## Download and Installation